|For all your cycle campaigning needs in and around Glasgow go to Go Bike! Strathclyde Cycle Campaign.|

 More cycling information can be found at Cycling Scotland and another Cycling Scotland.

 Maps of various parts of the UK, designed especially for use by cyclists, can be purchased from CycleCity Guides.
-Online maps are listed at Cyclemaps.com and Cyclemaps.org.uk.
+Online maps are listed at Cyclemaps.com and Cyclemaps.org.uk, or look at Open Cycle Map.

 Get car-free at Carfree.com, Carfree Times and A to B Magazine.